-Friedrich Schlegel Graduate School of Literary Studies promotes and supervises theoretically and conceptually outstanding PhD projects in the field of Literary Studies analyzing texts of European and Non-European origin.
-The Graduate School strives for the advancement of genuine research perspectives of Literary Studies which cross single-language borders and challenge the technologies of globalization, last but not least by locating past and present phenomena of cultural practice within a broad historic horizon.
+Friedrich Schlegel Graduate School of Literary Studies (FSGS) mentors theoretically and conceptionally outstanding dissertation projects in the field of literary studies that examine texts of European and non-European origin.
+Our aspiration is to advance genuine literary research perspectives that transcend national or single-language limits and that critically challenge globalization technologies by situating all phenomena of cultural practice – including current ones – in a broad historical horizon.

-Research areas include the relationship between literary texts, the links between literary texts and processes of linguistic reflection, rhetoric and poetics, the correlations between literature and other aesthetic media and the interdependency between literature and discourses of knowledge.
-The literary objects of research are neither restricted by the period of time (from ancient to the present world) nor by language (World Literatures).
+Research fields are the relationships between literary texts, the coherence between literary texts and processes of language reflection, rhetoric and poetry, the correlation between literature and other aesthetic media, as well as the interdependence of literature and discourses on knowledge.
+There are no limits for researching literary subjects in terms of time period (ancient times to the present) or language (world literatures).

-The choice of Friedrich Schlegel as patron of the Graduate School derives from the awareness that Friedrich Schlegel’s work established important requirements of theoretically challenging, methodically innovative Literary Studies as it has been being represented successfully at Freie Universität Berlin for many years now.
+The choice of our namesake comes from the realization that Friedrich Schlegel’s work created important preconditions for a theoretically ambitious and methodically innovative study of literary studies as it has been successfully represented at Freie Universität Berlin for many years.